 What Do They Know About My Neighborhood?

 Each appraiser is assigned to a specific geographic area of the county or specific property type.
-This is done to ensure that the appraiser can become an expert in that area and that sub market.
-The appraisers continually research property sales and other real estate information in their assigned area.
+This is to ensure that the appraiser is an expert in that area and that sub market.
+The appraisers continually research property sales and other real estate information in their assigned area or for their assigned property type.
 At reassessment, real property is valued based on that research.

 How Are Properties Valued?